 Image courtesy of Red Bull Music Academy

 In the US, there’s this term PLUR.
 It’s got a crappy reputation now, but it stems from the values of original club culture: respect, being positive, communal unity.
 Once you have those values, they spread in how you conduct yourself and view the world.

-I was in a club recently, and there was this guy there with one of the original Paradise Garage tee shirts on.
-We got talking, and he said the major difference with dance music now and back then, is real diversity.
-You had social, class, race, sexual diversity - and that’s cool.
+I was in a club recently and there was this guy there with one of the original Paradise Garage tee shirts on.
+We got talking, and he said the major difference with dance music now and back then, is back then there was real diversity.
+You had social, class, race, sexual diversity—and that’s cool.
 That’s what dance music culture is about.
 Everyone under one roof, exploring their own and each others identities.
 A celebration of something more, something outside of received norms.
 Not having a giant glow stick and getting on it.

 The Red Bull Music Academy street party for Paradise Garage and Larry Levan Way last weekend was beautiful for that exact reason.
 You have a huge block party in a huge city, full of white, black and Asian people, young and old.
 Nobody looked wasted, and hardly anyone was on their damn phones.
 They were just dancing and singing together to beautiful music, for hours and hours.
 That is club culture.

 THERE'S A FINE LINE BETWEEN FREEDOM AND IDIOCY

 Straight from Eric Prydz's Twitter, during Ultra.
 Sorry.